 A key decision is how much the new spouses will combine their finances.
 While combining might seem like the move most in line with committing to spend your lives together, sometimes it makes sense to keep things separate.

-Updating your estate plan is another important consideration for anyone going into a second or third marriage.
-A popular misconception is that an updated will is sufficient to make sure your assets will go where you want them to.
+Another popular misconception is that an updated will is sufficient to make sure your assets will go where you want them to.
 Beneficiary designations supersede a will, so it’s important to update beneficiaries on retirement accounts, life insurance policies and other products to reflect the new blended family.

 Another question is whether to enact a prenuptial agreement to protect assets accumulated before the marriage.
 As unpleasant as it may be to envision a divorce, particularly if one or both of the spouses have already been through one, a prenuptial agreement can help protect wealth as well as make provisions for children from a previous marriage.